Why you need to cook these vegetables for maximum nutrition

-You know you should eat your vegetables – but are they better cooked or raw?
-Raw vegetables of all kinds are great sources of vitamins, minerals, anti-oxidants, and fiber.
-However, the finest vegetables available are of no value to you if you cannot properly digest them – a key issue with some raw vegetables.
+You know you should eat your veggies — but are they better cooked or raw?
+Raw vegetables of all kinds are great sources of vitamins, minerals, antioxidants, and fiber.
+However, the finest vegetables available are of no value to you if you can’t properly digest them, a key issue with some raw vegetables.

-Eating raw cruciferous vegetables actually suppresses your thyroid’s hormone production, creating fatigue, coldness in your body and a slowing of your metabolism.
-Cruciferous vegetables include broccoli, Brussels sprouts, cabbage, cauliflower, kale, mustard greens, radishes, rutabagas and turnips.
+Eating raw cruciferous vegetables may actually suppress your thyroid’s hormone production, potentially creating fatigue, coldness in your body, and a slowing of your metabolism.1

 So, how can you get the benefits of these great cruciferous vegetables without all the negative effects?

-When eating cruciferous vegetables, it’s important to cook them to avoid the thyroid-suppressing properties.
-But what if you are committed to a raw food diet (or you simply want to enjoy them raw)?
+When eating cruciferous vegetables, it’s important to cook them to avoid the possible thyroid-suppressing properties.
+Boiling for 30 minutes can eradicate 90 percent of the goitrogens — iodine-interfering substances that disrupt thyroid hormones — in cruciferous vegetables.2 But what if you’re committed to a raw food diet (or you simply want to enjoy them raw)?

-Body Ecology’s system of health and healing has a solution for raw foodists who want to eat cabbage, kale and collards … ferment them!
-This gets rid of the thyroid-suppressing effect and maximizes nutrition.
+Body Ecology’s System of Health and Healing has an answer for raw foodists who want to eat cabbage, kale, and collards: Ferment them.
+This helps get rid of the possible thyroid-suppressing effect and also maximizes nutrition.

-Vegetables should be a key staple in your diet — 80% of what you eat overall!
-Whether you are a raw foodist, a veggie lover or you want to get more benefits from the foods you eat, fermenting vegetables provides a delicious way to improve your health.
+So, if you’ve had trouble digesting raw vegetables in the past, try fermented veggies.
+Vegetables should be a key staple in your diet — ideally, 80 percent of what you eat overall.
+Whether you’re a raw foodist, a veggie-lover, or want to get more benefits from the foods you eat, fermenting vegetables provides a delicious way to help improve your health.